ilzebriede/Complexity-and-Emergence/README.md

 #### #6 Build your own.

-Patterns don't create themselves, people do, and the computer does.
-I wanted to create a few scenarios when we are exposed to patterns and their structure.
+Patterns don't create themselves; people do.
+Below is a simple puzzle game that invites you to interact with pieces of segments and arrange them to complete the pattern.
 As the primary inspiration and starting seed, I used traditional Latvian folkloric patterns found woven into textiles and wearable clothing articles such as skirt and belts.
-Below you can observe and interact with different digital forms of patterns.
-A computer algorithm does not generate these forms, not yet.
-I created these patterns myself when translating drawings and sketches into cleaner and refined digital designs.
 I intend to continue work towards creating coded systems that can make and respond to pattern forms.
-These examples serve as my thinking guidelines.
+This and examples above serve as my thinking guidelines.

 <div class="codepen" data-height="506" data-theme-id="light" data-default-tab="result" data-user="Ka-Vi" data-slug-hash="vYKMRpp" data-prefill='{"title":"Tile sliding puzzle","tags":[],"scripts":[],"stylesheets":[]}'>